vchan2/vchan2.github.io/2020Calculus.md

 ### Homework

 Homework expectations: 40-60 minutes/day on average

+Homework for Monday, Mar.
+8:
+  * Do 11.3, Q4-5.
+Q9 is optional for now, but good practice.

 AP Homework for Friday, Mar.
 5:
   * Finish the l'Hopital's Rule handouts.